signalfx/signalfx-agent/docs/agent-install-standalone-linux.md

    The package expands into the `signalfx-agent` directory.

-5. Navigate to the `signalfx-agent` directory:
+4. Navigate to the `signalfx-agent` directory:

    ```
    cd signalfx-agent
    ```

-6. To ensure that the binaries in the install files use the correct loader for your host, run the following command:
+5. To ensure that the binaries in the install files use the correct loader for your host, run the following command:

    ```
    bin/patch-interpreter $(pwd)
    ```

-## Configure the GZIP installation
+## Configure the installation

 Create a configuration file for the agent: